gsoules/MkDocs/digital-archive/docs/archivist/creating-pdfs.md

 ## How PDF files store images

 Before proceeding, it may help to understand how PDF files store images and why PDF files can get to be so large.
 A PDF file is simply a container for text and images.
-This container does not store the original TIFF, or JPEG, or PNG images that go into into, but rather, it stores compressed versions of images in a lossy format like JPEG as was explained earlier.
+This container does not store the original TIFF, or JPEG, or PNG images that go into, but rather, it stores compressed versions of images in a lossy format like JPEG as was explained earlier.
 This makes the size of the PDF smaller; however, after an image has been compressed and stored in the PDF, you cannot retrieve the original image in its original form.

-Using the analogy of the winter jacket squished to fit inside a suitcase, once you take some of the down out, you can't put it back in again and the jacket will never be as warm again as it used to be.
-For images this means you can never retrieve the finest details that the scanner captured.
+Using the analogy of the winter jacket squished to fit inside a suitcase, once you take some of the goose down out, you can't put it back in again and the jacket will never be as warm again as it used to be.
+For images, this means you can never retrieve the finest details that the scanner captured.

 Image compression makes the PDF smaller, but it does not affect image *resolution* (to learn about resolution, see pages 52 - 61 of the